UndefeatedSunny/SCRIPTING/OBSERVATIONS IN DISCUSSIONS/DISCUSSION_2/Discussion.md

     and not those of the soft link itself.

     HARD LINK -->>
-    A hard link is like an actual copy of the file except for the fact that it has the same inode number (implying it points to the same memory location).
+    A hard link is like an actual copy of the file except for the fact that it has the same inode number, (implying it points to the same memory location).

     We can say a hard link is just another name for the same file.